wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    ### Ports in ACL (Access Control List)

    ACLs define access granted through specific ports through firewalls (on Enterprise network traffic in "L3" segments).
+The defaults:

-   * 8300 TCP for RPC (Remote Procedure Call) by all Consul server agents to handle incoming requests from other agents
+   * 8300 TCP for RPC (Remote Procedure Call) by all Consul server agents to handle incoming requests from <strong>other Consul agents</strong>
-   * 8301 TCP/UDP for Serf LAN gossip between agents on the same cluster
+   * 8301 TCP/UDP for Serf <strong>LAN</strong> Gossip on the same cluster
-   * 8302 TCP/UDP for Serf WAN gossip across clusters
+   * 8302 TCP/UDP for Serf <strong>WAN</strong> Gossip across regions

-   * 8500 & 8501 TCP for localhost API listeners
+   * 8500 & 8501 <strong>TCP-only</strong> for localhost API and UI
-   * 8502 TCP for Envoy sidecar proxy xDS gRPC API (disabled by default)
+   * 8502 TCP-only for Envoy sidecar proxy xDS gRPC API (disabled by default)

    * 8600 TCP/UDP for <a href="#DNSQueries">DNS queries</a>

-   * 21000 - 21255 TCP (automatically assigned ) for Sidecar proxy registrations
+   * 21000 - 21255 TCP (automatically assigned) for Sidecar proxy registrations
    <br /><br />

    For bootstrapping and configuration of <tt>agent.hcl</tt>, see
    * https://learn.hashicorp.com/tutorials/consul/access-control-setup-production
    <br /><br />

 <a name="CLI-commands"></a>